 Scientists believe that the world’s oceans will be without fish by the middle of this century if fishing methods do not change substantially.

-MOSHIMO is continuously looking to increase the vegan options on its menu, and in 2018 launched 50% Vegan VVednesdays, where all plant-based food is discounted by 50% for MOSHIMO Members (25% for non-Members).
+MOSHIMO is continuously looking to increase the vegan options on its menu, and has introduced 50% Vegan VVednesdays, where all plant-based food is discounted by 50% for MOSHIMO Members.